Table of Contents

 Under essential oils for ADHD, the general recommendations are lavender, cedarwood and vetiver.
 They are helpful in reducing anxiety and promoting a sense of calmness.

-Going by research papers, yoga is deemed beneficial for people who are diagnosed with ADHD.
-By practicing yoga regularly, symptoms of ADHD in teens have shown improvement, whereby, they were found to be less anxious and hyperactive.
+In a study Yoga nidra is deemed beneficial for people who are diagnosed with ADHD.
+By practicing Yoga Nidra regularly, symptoms of ADHD in teens have shown improvement, whereby, they were found to be less anxious and hyperactive.

 Homeopathy for ADHD